laneboysrc/rc-light-controller/mk4-tlc5940-lpc812/doc/light-programs-ws821x.md

 `extern-leds-count` can also be used to switch between using addressable LEDs as light controller Slave, or in light programs.
-When ``extern-leds-count` is 0 (zero) then the light controller outputs brightness data based on the LEDs 16..30 in the LED configuration tab of the Configurator.'
+When ``extern-leds-count` is 0 (zero) then the light controller outputs brightness data based on the LEDs 16..30 (LED 31 is not available for addressable LEDs) in the LED configuration tab of the Configurator.

 If `extern-leds-count` is a positive number, Light programs control the addressable LEDs.